Recommended Vaccination Protocol For Puppies and Dogs

 • Parvovirus & Distemper at 9-10 weeks and 14-15 weeks.
 (Distemper + Parvovirus, MLV, e.g. Merck Nobivac (Intervet Progard) Puppy DPv

-• Titer Test puppy at 16-17 weeks (titers in a puppy are not recommended until after 14 weeks of age and then 2 weeks after a vaccination).
+• Titer Test puppy at 16-17 weeks (titers in a puppy are not recommended until after 14 weeks of age and then 2 weeks after vaccination).

 • Single monovalent Parvovirus vaccine at 18 weeks (unless titers show immunity).

-• Rabies at 6-months (24 weeks) of age and at least 3 weeks after any other vaccination (never at the same time as other vaccines).
+• Rabies at 6 months (24 weeks) of age and at least 3 weeks after any other vaccination (never at the same time as other vaccines).
 And then as required by law in your state.

 • 1 Year Old: Distemper + Parvovirus (Optional booster or measure antibodies via titer blood test).
 Retest every three years, or annually, if desired, for serum vaccine antibody titers.